Updated: Dec 26, 2022

-The Basics Or Becoming An Organ Donor In California
+The Basics for Becoming An Organ Donor In Norwalk, California

 When someone dies, they still have a chance to help someone live.
-A lot of organ donations are made through willing decedents who sign permissions and agreements to post-humously donate their organs to those who need them.
+Many organ donations are made through willing decedents who sign permissions and agreements to post-humously donate their organs to those who need them.

-That said, here's a quick guide on how to become an organ donor (while you're alive) in Norwalk, California.
+That said, here's a quick guide on becoming an organ donor (while you're alive) in Norwalk, California.

 How Does Organ Donation Work?